idaholab/EMRALD/emrald-docs/src/guide/Modeling/events.md

 <h3> Log Normal Distribution <img src="/images/Modeling/events/dist.PNG" alt="Normal Distribution" width="25"/></h3>
   Listed as LogNorm.
 Distribution in the dropdown menu.
-Samples a log-normal distribution according to user specified parameters for when this event will occur from the time entering the state.<br>
+Samples a log-normal distribution according to user specified parameters to generate a value for when this event will occur from the time entering the state.<br>

   <img src="/images/Modeling/events/LogNormalDistributionOptions.PNG" alt="Normal Distribution Options" width="500"/>
 <br>